dezoito/dezoito.github.io/_posts/2015-03-29-fw1-example-app-project-structure.md

 [ColdFusion and FW/1 Example Application](https://dezoito.github.io/2015/03/26/fw1-example-app-released/).

-I'll assume you are not new to CFML, so don't take this as a detailed guide or tutorial, but more of a starting point (I'll be a little more detailed in the article on tests).
+I'll assume you are not new to CFML, so don't take this as a detailed guide or tutorial, but more of a 'getting started' reference on using this MVC framework to create Object-Oriented ColdFusion apps.

-Here's the list of topics:
+The articles will cover these topics:

  - Project Structure
  - Forms and Validation Patterns